 Lifting Up Our Communities

 The Kroger Co.
-Foundation, established in 1987, places our communities at the center of what we do.
-With our Purpose in mind – to Feed the Human Spirit – we support nonprofit organizations focused on ending hunger, improving food security and bringing balanced meals to families who need it most.
+Foundation, established in 1987, places our communities at the center of what we do and how we invest.
+With our Purpose in mind – to Feed the Human Spirit – we support nonprofit organizations primarily focused on improving food security and communities that thrive.

-The Kroger Co.
-Foundation works to make a difference in the communities where we operate – across 35 states and the District of Columbia.
-We focus on supporting our communities’ needs today and finding solutions to help end hunger tomorrow.
-Working together, we will achieve meaningful change that transforms our communities.
+The Foundation works to make a difference in the communities where we operate.
+We focus on supporting our communities’ needs today and finding solutions to build a better tomorrow.
+Working together, we will achieve meaningful change that transforms where we work and play.

 The Kroger Co.
 Foundation does not make grants to: